 To discuss this and related questions, this year’s Global Design Thinking Conference became a one-day virtual Policy Innovation Lab with contributions from around the world.
 We brought together experts on local and global transformation to showcase and discuss cutting-edge innovations in the public sector.

-In keynotes, panels and interactive sessions, we discussed the role of public sector innovation labs, theorized how the public sector can collaborate across institutions, build strategic partnerships with industry, and create spaces that facilitate the application of innovation methodologies.
+In keynotes and panels, we discussed the role of public sector innovation labs, theorized how the public sector can collaborate across institutions, build strategic partnerships with industry, and create spaces that facilitate the application of innovation methodologies.

 Christian Bason, CEO, Danish Design Centre